knowsis/knowsis.github.io/README.md

 ## Technical Overview

-Our API is accessible via HTTPS, is RESTful, and offers both JSON, XML and plain text response formats (find the schemas below).
+Our API is accessible via HTTPS, is RESTful, and offers JSON response formats (find the schema below).
 All data responses are UTF-8 encoded.

 We presently offer sentiment data for the current day.